MeerBiene/nginx_reverseproxy_template/README.md

 [![forthebadge](https://forthebadge.com/images/badges/certified-snoop-lion.svg)](https://forthebadge.com)

 This is an easy to use nginx reverse proxy vhost template, mainly used by myself.
-If you want to use it replace example.com with your dowmain and change the certificate paths.
+If you want to use it replace example.com with your domain and change the certificate paths.
 Also make sure to generate the diffie helman parameters.

- For advanced authentification you will need to make yourself familiar with creating a root Certificate Authority and issuing client certificates.
+ For advanced authentification you will need to make yourself familiar with creating a Root Certificate Authority and issuing Client Certificates.

  Features:
  - http2